-- The Danish tax authorities are notified of the storage location; - The Danish tax authorities have full online access upon request; - Storage does not take place outside the EU or the Nordic countries.
+- The Danish Tax Agency is notified of the storage location; - The Danish Tax Agency receive full online access upon request; - Storage does not take place outside the EU or the Nordic countries.

 This exception to the general archiving principles concerning electronic invoices only applies to VAT.
-Additionally, requirements embodied in the Danish Bookkeeping Act11 apply to the storing of accounting documents and records.
+Additionally, requirements embodied in the Danish Bookkeeping Act8 apply to the storing of accounting documents and records.